ntnghiaw/react-native-currency-input/README.md

 # Welcome 👋

-This a simple currency input support both IOS & Android
+This is a simple currency input that supports both iOS and Android.

 ## Get started